 Notable roles this year include Hermes in Arslan Senki, role that brought Kaji‘s deep voice and threatening attitude back to the table.

-In the same year he dressed a super hero suit in parody/comedy/action anime One Punch Man as Speed-o’-Sound Sonic.
-Sonic is a character that comes out of nowhere claiming that his has an eternal rivalry with the main character.
+In the same year, he dressed a superhero suit in parody/comedy/action anime One Punch Man as Speed-o’-Sound Sonic.
+Sonic is a character that comes out of nowhere claiming that he has an eternal rivalry with the main character.
 His efforts to defeat or shame him often end up being unintentionally hilarious.

 Other anime include the parody, chibi Shingeki!
 Kyojin Chuugakkou, Blood Blockade Battlefront, Ushio to Tora, Super Short Comics, Soukyuu no Fafner: Dead Aggressor – Exodus, Tantei Team KZ Jiken Note, Houkago no Pleiades, Air Bound and Osiris no Tenbin.

-As soon as we enter 2016 we notice that Kaji is now carefully choosing his roles instead of accepting everything and packing his schedule with meaninful roles.
+As soon as we enter 2016 we notice that Kaji is now carefully choosing his roles instead of accepting everything and packing his schedule with meaningful roles.